 Next up clean the drivetrain (more on that on the next page) and then take to the wheels, paying particular attention to the cassette and brake track.

-Rinse again with clean water, dry the bike with a clean rag and re-lube the chain and your tired-looking bike will be well on the way to looking like a new machine.
+Rinse again with clean water, dry the bike with a clean rag and re-lube the

 Check your wheels